CybersecurityPasskeys Replace Passwords: What This Means for You

 | Exposed in data breaches | Yes | No |

-Why Are Passkeys More Secure?
+Why Are Passkeys More Secure Than Passwords?

 The reason is simple: there's no shared secret between you and the website.